Penelope Spheeris' short film The Decline of Western Civilization from 1981 is featured in EIFF's Retrospective programme for 2018

 In addition, a collection of Academy Award winning, and nominated, short films will be shown as part of the programme, including Vivienne Verdon-Roe's Women – For America, For the World, Sonya Friedman's The Master of Disaster, Pamela Conn and Sue Marx's Young at Heart and Deborah Dickson's Frances Steloff: Memoirs of a Bookseller.

-Faith Hubley's animated The Cosmic Eye, nominated for Grand Jury Prize at Sundance in 1986, will also screen alongside a programme of director Barbara Hammer's short film work from the 1970s and 80s.
+The Cosmic Eye Faith Hubley's animated The Cosmic Eye, nominated for Grand Jury Prize at Sundance in 1986, will also screen alongside a programme of director Barbara Hammer's short film work from the 1970s and 80s.
 Fulton says: 'It's a truly breathtaking selection of films, revealing ground-breaking, insightful work that paints a fascinating picture of America at the time.
 This strand is complemented by a retrospective look at the essential, innovative work of the brilliant experimental filmmaker Barbara Hammer.'

 American Exposé: The Media in Mainstream American Cinema 1975-1990